 - Extra pages cannot be added in U.S. passports, you must renew your passport if it is full.

-Select an above category for specific details and information regarding your passport renewal options.
+Carefully review the above categories for specific details and information regarding your passport renewal options.